NOrangeeroli/RL_onoff/rl_onoff/tasks/README.md

 # Tasks Module

-The tasks module provides a framework for defining task-specific prompt templates and metrics.
+The tasks module provides a framework for defining task-specific prompt templates and rewards.

 ## Overview

 Each task combines:
 - **Prompt Template**: Formats questions into prompts for the model
-- **Metric**: Evaluates model responses against reference answers
+- **Reward**: Evaluates model responses against reference answers

 ## Usage Example